uptonking/note4yaoo/dev-ing.md

 ## 0730

-- replace mutator with reduxStore
+- focalboard-dev-to: replace mutator with reduxStore

 ## 0729